readren/json-facile/README.md

 	The fields names, types, and encoding order is determined by, and extracted from, the concrete type's primary constructor.

-	Abstract types must be sealed and have at least one concrete implementation.
+	Abstract types must have at least one concrete subtype.

 * Non sealed abstract data types are supported with the help of a builder.